 The Group has entered into foreign currency forward contracts to hedge the currency risks arising from forecast transactions such as future sales, financial assets and financial liabilities denominated in foreign currency transactions.
-In addition, to hedge future cash flows arising from the borrowings denominated in foreign currency, the Group has entered into a cross-currency interest rate swap contract with the same maturity as the redemption date of the underlying transactions.
+In addition, to stabilize future cash flows arising from the borrowings denominated in foreign currency, the Group manages risk by entering into a cross-currency interest rate swap contract with the same maturity as the redemption date of the underlying transactions.

 Consequently, receivables and liabilities denominated in foreign currencies are exposed to the risk arising from fluctuations in foreign exchange rates.
-However, the impact of the risk is limited due to the offset effect by foreign currency forward contracts.
+The Group aims to mitigate the risk by offsetting it through foreign currency forward contracts.